 Okavango Delta, Botswana

-Generally flat, with a height variation of less than two meters across its area, dry land in the Okavango Delta is predominantly comprised of numerous small islands, formed when vegetation takes root on termite mounds, however larger islands exist with Chief Island, the largest, having been formed on a tectonic fault line.
-Very much at the centre of Botswanas safari industry, the Okavango Delta features some of African premier camps and lodges including Mombo Camp, operated by Wilderness Safaris and Kanana, operated by Ker & Downey Botswana.
+Generally flat, with a height variation of fewer than two meters across its area, dry land in the Okavango Delta is predominantly comprised of numerous small islands, formed when vegetation takes root on termite mounds, however, larger islands exist with Chief Island, the largest, having been formed on a tectonic fault line.
+Very much at the center of Botswana’s safari industry, the Okavango Delta features some of African premier camps and lodges including Mombo Camp, operated by Wilderness Safaris, and Kanana, operated by Ker & Downey Botswana.

 Recommended Vegan Restaurant Caravela Portuguese Restaurant